 The Manchester Youth Commission's Philanthropy Committee is requesting proposals for Mini Grants of up to $1,000 per application to Manchester community groups which are either led by, or intended to benefit, youth in Manchester.
 Qualifying candidates must plan to facilitate a project or program which fulfills one of three categories: Out of School Time/After School Initiatives, Service Learning Initiatives, and Arts and Culture Initiatives.
 Grant money may not be used for religious instruction or materials, capital expenses, or donations to other organizations.

-Applications for the Manchester Youth Commission Mini Grant Program are available on-line at www.manchesterct.gov and must be completed and submitted online no later than 4:00 p.m., December 10, 2019.
+Applications for the Manchester Youth Commission Mini Grant Program are available online at https://rb.gy/o2ojnq and must be completed and received by the Manchester Youth Service Bureau, C/O MYC Mini Grant Program, 41 Center Street P.O.
+Box 191, Manchester CT 06045-0191, by no later than 4:00 p.m., January 15, 2021.
 Letters of support or recommendation are also required.
-Grant recipients whose proposals have been considered for funding will be notified by the third week of December and invited to a Public Meeting.
-All monies awarded must be used in full by August 31, 2020.
+Grant recipients whose proposals have been selected for funding will be notified by the second week of December.
+All monies awarded must be used in full by August 31, 2021.
 Decisions will be based on recommendations of the Manchester Youth Commission Philanthropy Committee and the availability of funds.
 Submitting an application does not guarantee selection.
 Getting funded one year does not guarantee funding another year.

 For additional information, please contact the Manchester Youth Service Bureau at (860) 647-5215.